Pttn/rieMiner/README.md

 Username = user
 Password = /70P$€CR€7/

-# Custom payout address for solo mining (GetBlockTemplate only).
+# Custom payout address for solo mining.
-# You can use legacy P2PKH "R", P2SH "T", or Bech32 P2WPKH "ric1" addresses.
+# You can use Bech32 P2WPKH "ric1" addresses.
 Bech32 P2WSH is not supported for now.
 # Default: this donation address
-PayoutAddress = RPttnMeDWkzjqqVp62SdG2ExtCor9w54EB
+PayoutAddress = ric1qpttn5u8u9470za84kt4y0lzz4zllzm4pyzhuge

 # Number of threads used for mining.
 Default: 8
 Threads = 8